The powers that be are waging a war on your wealth.

 Well, that kinda’ depends on how you define “easy.”

-But at the very least, their profits are more guaranteed.
+But at the very least, their income is more insulated.
 This allows them to create long-term financial strategies they can count on.

-However, maybe we should abolish loans and rent.
+However, maybe we should abolish loans and landlords.

-By no means are we saying the big banks are the only guilty parties.
+By no means am I saying the big banks are the only guilty parties.
 They’re just the most guilty parties.

-rent seeking also happens at the corporate level
+But rent seeking also happens at the corporate level.

 Crony Capitalism – Card Counters & Rigged Machines/Inside Players